 Clinical Study Staff

 Brittany Williams is a Clinical Subjects Associate who joined the team in 2011 and performs a variety of vital tasks for the clinical research studies of the Pop-Busui team.
 She is trained and certified to perform Heart Rate Variability Testing and venipuncture, which she has utilized on numerous studies.
 She also reviews and screens databases for potential research subjects and interacts with patients in various phases of the clinical studies.
 Brittany also maintains databases for the clinical studies.
 She is a 2005 graduate of South Lyon High school and the Oakland Technical Center South West-Culinary Arts Program in Walled Lake, Michigan, and enjoys experimenting when cooking.
 Brittany also has accrued credits in the business administration program at Schoolcraft College in Livonia, Michigan.
 Outside of work, she loves playing with her daughter, watching movies, and hanging out with her husband and family.

-Jacob Reiss, BS, is a Clinical Research Coordinator who joinded the team in 2016.
-Jacob works primarily on the TINSAL (Targeting Inflammation with Salsalate in Type 1 Diabetes Neuropathy) study, as well as a number of other studies involving diabetes technology and complications.
-In addition to his role as a research coordinator, Jacob is responsible for the creation of databases in the electronic data capture system RedCap.
+Jake Reiss is a Clinical Research Project Manager who joined the team in 2016.
+Jake works primarily on the TINSAL (Targeting Inflammation with Salsalate in Type 1 Diabetes Neuropathy) study, as well as a number of other studies involving diabetes technology and complications.
+In addition to his role as a research project manager, Jake is responsible for the creation of databases in the electronic data capture system RedCap.
 He is a 2016 honors graduate of Eastern Michigan University with a bachelors in biology with minors in chemistry and psychology.
 He will start his masters in Health Management and Policy at the University of Michigan in the fall of 2020.
-In his free time, he enjoys playing baseball and golfing.
+In his free time, he enjoys playing baseball, golfing, and wood working.